 Many drum machine apps require that you use your finger to play by tapping.
 But it seems technology has other things in mind.

-The cymbals are chokable too, which happens when you hold your finger on them while playing—this a wonderful feature.
+The cymbals are dynamic too, which happens when you hold your finger on them while playing—this is a wonderful feature.

 The default kit configuration features a kick drum machine, snare drum apps, three toms hi-hat, two crashes, a ride, china, a cowbell, and a tambourine.
 The app is not designed fully for drumming, but it has very interesting features.